MohamedElaraby99/tracker-tool/Ackee-master/docs/API.md

 ## Playground

 GraphQL Playground is a graphical, interactive, in-browser GraphQL IDE.
-It allows you to play and experiment with the API of Ackee.
+It allows you to play and experiment with the API of FikraTracker.

-Simply run Ackee with `NODE_ENV` set to `development` and visit the `/api` playground in your browser.
+Simply run FikraTracker with `NODE_ENV` set to `development` and visit the `/api` playground in your browser.
 You can do so by adding `NODE_ENV=development` to the environment of your `docker-compose.yml` or by using `npm run dev`.
-Only use this mode on your local machine as Ackee runs slower when in development mode.
+Only use this mode on your local machine as FikraTracker runs slower when in development mode.

-Try the [🔮 live playground](https://demo.ackee.electerious.com/api) of the Ackee demo.
+Try the [🔮 live playground](https://demo.FikraTracker.electerious.com/api) of the FikraTracker demo.

 ## Authentication